 Family Nurse Practitioner Fellowship

-In 2017, the Institute will launch a Family Nurse Practitioner Fellowship program, with a focus on training new Family Nurse Practitioners (FNPs) to provide outstanding primary care to people of all ages in medically underserved communities.
-The Fellowship comprises both precepted and independent patient care sessions at the Institute’s Walton Family Health Center in the Bronx, as well as specialty rotations and didactic training.
+The Institute for Family Health offers the Family Nurse Practitioner Fellowship program to further the training of family nurse practitioners to provide outstanding primary care in medically underserved communities.
+The one-year fellowship comprises both precepted and independent patient care sessions as well as specialty rotations and didactic training.

 - Precepted – Continuity Clinics: 3 sessions/week